 When speaking to your medical practitioner, you should mention that you have alcohol flush reaction and that you lack the necessary enzymes to break down acetaldehyde like every one else.
 If your practitioner is not familiar with this genetic condition we suggest finding one that is.
 Otherwise you will receive advice tailored for normal alcohol drinkers who have the capacity to break down acetaldehyde.
 This may not only prove unhelpful for you, but also potentially dangerous in the long run when you consider the cancer risks mentioned above.

 What if I want to continue drinking?

 We’ve established that your red face from drinking alcohol can be likened to a warning sign of sorts.
 Its your body telling you not to drink and rightfully so when you consider the scientific research about the looming cancer risks for alcohol flush sufferers.

 That said, completely eliminating alcohol from one’s life can be easier said than done.
 Whether it be a social or professional context, there is usually a strong emphasis on drinking alcohol with others.
-Beyond the its obvious inebriating effect, alcohol is also an important means of bonding and an avenue to meeting new people.
+Beyond it’s obvious inebriating effect, alcohol is also an important means of bonding and an avenue to meeting new people.
 As a result, some people might see stopping alcohol altogether as also stopping all the positive aspects that come with it.